Temper Tantrums in 2-5 Year Olds

-Show empathy.
 When the little volcano erupts, instead of letting your child push your anger buttons and blowing off steam yourself, immediately ask yourself, “If I were (name) how would I want my mother/father to act?”
 It’s amazing how this sensitivity tool will prompt you to nearly always make an appropriate response.
 That’s because your child who is out of control needs you to respond like an adult who is in control.

-Time-out the tantrum.
-If your child’s tantrums occur in a public place, such as a supermarket, simply take him out to the car to listen to soothing music and your calming words until he settles.
-Again, he’s getting two messages: tantrums get him nowhere and, secondly, you will help him through it.
+If your child’s temper tantrums occur in a public place, such as a supermarket, simply take him out to the car to listen to soothing music and your calming words until he settles.
+Again, he’s getting two messages: temper tantrums get him nowhere and, secondly, you will help him through it.
 One of our toddlers went through a screaming and yelling stage.
 We responded with, “Only scream on the grass.”
 When he started to scream, we took him outside and let him scream it out.
 That stage soon passed.

-Turn a problem into an opportunity.
-Approach tantrums as an opportunity to connect with your child.
+Approach temper tantrums as an opportunity to connect with your child.
 In this way, the child learns that you are a valuable resource to help him out of his mess.
-This sets the stage for trusted communication later when the stakes are higher than a temporary tantrum.
+This sets the stage for trusted communication later when the stakes are higher than a temporary temper tantrum.

 Once your child gets more verbal and can express his needs and frustrations more in words rather than actions, this behavior will soon pass.